TasneemHamzah/ROS_Publisher_Subscriber_Nodes/README.md

 - Now, go to your work space directory in terminal and type this command to include all the libraries you have imported
    $ catkin_make

+- Then, open a new terminal and run

+  $ roscore

 I used Jupyter lab and tenseflow to excecute and run the publisher and subscriper nodes files.